 8. Stand at the Southernmost Point of the South Island at Slope Point

 Ok, this is only really a must-do if ticking off geographical points of interest is what rocks your boat.
 Slope Point is the southernmost point of mainland New Zealand.
 There’s not much there other than dramatic coastal cliffs and a signpost stating the distance from the Equator and the South Pole.
 Note that the 20-minute walk to get to Slope Point may be closed during the lambing season (September to November).

-Location: Slope Point is about a 20-minute drive east of Curio Bay down more gravel road.
+Location: Slope Point is about a 20-minute drive east of Curio Bay.
 Take the Haldane-Curio Bay Road and turn off at Haldane down the Slope Point Road.

-Some 200m from the sea is this immense blowhole dropping 55m deep!
-Seeing the scale of this eroded rock formation is impressive any day, but if you visit on a high swell day, then you’re likely to hear the explosive noises of waves crashing through the tunnel and into the blowhole.
+Some 200m (656ft) from the sea is this immense blowhole dropping 55m (180ft) deep!
+Seeing the scale of this eroded rock formation is impressive any day but if you visit on a high swell day, then you’re likely to hear the explosive noises of waves crashing through Jack’s Blowhole.
 The awesome coastal views along this 1-hour return walk are just a bonus!

-Location: 10km from Owaka, turn off the main road into Pounawea Road and follow for 850m to the turn into Hinahina Road.
-Follow Hinahina Road for 6km then follow Jacks Bay Road.
+Location: 10km (6 miles) from Owaka, turn off the main road into Pounawea Road and follow for 850m (2,789ft) to the turn into Hinahina Road.
+Follow Hinahina Road for 6km (4 miles) then follow Jacks Bay Road.

-Location: Lake Wilkie is on the Chaslands Highway, about 2-minutes drive west of Tautuku Beach and 7 minutes drive from the McLean Falls Road and Whistling Frog Resort.
+Location: Lake Wilkie is on the Chaslands Highway, about a 2-minutes drive west of Tautuku Beach and 7 minutes’ drive from McLean Falls Road.